(like, yet unlike, shower thoughts)

 What was I thinking?
 Ten years old.
 Behind a wooden cottage on stilts, with outhouse (right behind me), where we spent weekends at a friend's dairy farm to get away from the city.
 Some of us slept in hammocks, for the hut (that's what I remember it as) was so small.
 It is where we learned to ride and groom horses, rough it out, wake up to fog and cool mornings, smoke — something I did only that one time because I thought I was going to die from coughing.
 Lucky me.

 I am at a loss trying to write about this Eve because she was so large and beautiful in the nighttime sky of a neighborhood in Valencia, Spain, amid throngs of people, music and food, and something so special it evades me when I want to describe it, but I feel it still.
-She has always encompassed my memories of Spain, along with the "sleepy" town of Bocairent and the city of Barcelona.
+She encompasses my memories of Spain, along with the "sleepy" town of Bocairent and the city of Barcelona.
 In Like A Blue Thread too.